Dave McLlwain

 David Allan McLlwain (born June 9, 1967) is a Canadian former professional ice hockey player.
 McLlwain is best known for playing for a record four National Hockey League (NHL) teams (the Winnipeg Jets, the New York Islanders, the Buffalo Sabres, and the Toronto Maple Leafs) in one season during the 1991–92 season.
 This record is shared with Dennis O'Brien, Mark Arcobello and Jussi Jokinen.
-He also holds the NHL record for the most consecutive consonants at the start of a surname.
+He may also hold the NHL record for the most consecutive consonants at the start of a surname.